usdoj/foia.gov/docs/foia-api.md

 are not secrets, since they must be sent to the browser for the static web application to work with the API.
 If we move the app to a dynamic back end, we can re-evaluate how the API keys are managed.

+All environments are configured the same with one exception.
+The `dev` environment is configured without requiring an API key to make debugging a little easier.